Rules for how to participate in The Great Internet Migratory Box of Electronics Junk

-Please read this complete set of instructions if you want to participate in the TGIMBOEJ project.
+Please read this complete set of rules and instructions if you want to participate in the TGIMBOEJ project.

 As a participant in the TGIMBOEJ project, you will help us to nurture a healthy environment for responsible reuse of electronics, and to ensure the continuity of the project.
 These six steps are designed with those goals in mind:

 If you are looking for a recipient of a box, those with a green heart ♥ after their info are confirmed for wanting to still participate, those in red haven't bothered to respond yet and the one in blue wants to but can't due to unfortunate circumstances.
 If I can't contact a person once, I will strike through the text.
 I will try twice and if I can't contact at all, I will remove them from the list.
 The idea is to have a list of willing, and therefore, contactable participants.